dtsai7/Data-Science-Portfolio/README.md

   - **Problem Statement**:
     - What do people talk about Hong Kong on Twitter?
     - How do people feel about Hong Kong?
-  - **KEYWORD**: NLP, nltk, textblob, tweepy, sentiment analysis, wordcloud
+  - **KEYWORDS**: NLP, nltk, textblob, tweepy, sentiment analysis, wordcloud
 ![hk_wordcloud](https://user-images.githubusercontent.com/32302812/63774638-44a78600-c910-11e9-9c77-e59413eb4a12.png)